Railroad Fire

-Timeline
+Progression

 The Railroad Fire was reported on August 29, 2017 in the area between the communities of Sugar Pine and Fish Camp the Sierra National Forest.
 The cause is unknown.
 On September 3, mandatory evacuations were ordered for the Sky Ranch Road area, due to the fire spreading towards residential areas after a storm, including the Cedar Valley Subdivision.
 On Labor Day crews wrapped historic structures in the Nelder Grove Historic Area, including cabins dating back to the late 1800s, in protective, heat-shielding material.

 As of September 7, Pacific Gas & Electric began working to re-establish electricity in the fire area and increased humidity overnight helped slow the fire.
 By September 10, the fire had burned 12358 acre and was 70% contained, with 1,035 personnel fighting the fire.
 Crews were pulled from the fire lines on the evening of September 11 due to thunderstorms that brought a quarter inch of rain into the area.
 On October 24, the wildfire was fully contained.

-Damage to Nelder Grove
+Effects

+Impacts to giant sequoia

 The fire burned through much of Nelder Grove killing 38 of the grove's 92 monarch trees and forcing the permanent closure of The Shadow of the Giants trail.

 Air quality

-The air quality in the area has declined rapidly due to the fire, which is burning along with two others in the region.
+The air quality in the area declined rapidly due to the fire, which had been burning concurrently with two others in the region.
 Yosemite National Park reported that air quality was "unhealthy" in the park as of September 6.
 Additionally, the US Forest Service reported that air quality was "hazardous" in Wawona.
 That same day, Yosemite High School released students early from school due to poor air quality.